uw-ictd/colte/docs/tutorials/epc-setup.md

 sudo apt update && sudo apt full-upgrade
 ```

-CoLTE can be installed from our repository, or built from source.
-For this
+The CoLTE epc can be installed from our repository, or built from source.
+For
-tutorial we are going to install from the repository to make sure we're getting
+this tutorial we are going to install from the repository to make sure we're
-a released version of the software and access to updates via apt.
+getting a released version of the software and access to updates via apt.

 ```bash
 echo "deb [signed-by=/usr/share/keyrings/colte-archive-keyring.gpg] http://colte.cs.washington.edu $(lsb_release -sc) main" | sudo tee /etc/apt/sources.list.d/colte.list